Cookies on this website

 CRUK Clinical Scientist

-I am a CRUK Clinical Scientist in the group of Professor Claus Nerlov in the MRC Molecular Haematology Unit at the Weatherall Institute of Molecular Medicine (WIMM).
+I am a CRUK Clinical Scientist in Professor Claus Nerlov's group at the MRC Molecular Haematology Unit at the Weatherall Institute of Molecular Medicine (WIMM).

-I moved to Oxford in November 2017 after I had awarded a CRUK Clinical Scientist Fellowship to join the group of Professor Claus Nerlov.
-My research activity focuses on the role of haematopoietic lineage bias in the development of different types of acute leukaemias and how this contribution changes during ageing.
+I moved to Oxford in November 2017 after I was awarded a CRUK Clinical Scientist Fellowship to join the group of Professor Claus Nerlov.
+My research activity focuses on the role of haematopoietic lineage bias during ontogeny and in the development of different types of acute leukaemias, particularly in the characterisation of MLL-induced leukaemias.

 Recent publications